How The Senate Impeachment Trial Works

 Timing: Senate passed organizing resolution on Jan.
 21

-The details of a Senate impeachment trial are generally up for negotiation, but that negotiation essentially ended when McConnell announced he had the votes to move ahead with a resolution outlining the process without Democrats.
+The details of a Senate impeachment trial are generally up for negotiation, but that negotiation essentially ended when Senate Majority Leader Mitch McConnell, R-Ky., announced he had the votes to move ahead with a resolution outlining the process without Democrats.

-Republicans did pass the resolution, with some last-minute, hand-written changes, but not before Democrats offered multiple amendments, triggering hours of debate.
+Republicans passed McConnell's resolution on Jan.
+21, with some last-minute, hand-written changes, but not before Democrats offered multiple amendments, triggering hours of debate.

 Timing: Opening arguments began on Jan.
 22

 During the trial, there are clear rules for each of the key players.
 U.S. Chief Justice John Roberts presides.
 Senators do not do the talking; they can only submit written questions.
-The rules for this trial give senators a 16-hour period of questioning after both parties give opening arguments.
+Senators did have a 16-hour period of questioning after both parties gave opening arguments, where senators submitted written questions that Roberts then read allowed to the prosecution and defense teams.

-Opening arguments began Wednesday at 1 p.m.
-Each side gets up to 24 hours over three days to make their case (the original resolution from McConnell only afforded two days to each side).
+Opening arguments began Jan.
+22. Each side had up to 24 hours over three days to make their case (the original resolution from McConnell only afforded two days to each side).

-The Democratic managers go first, then the defense team makes its case.
-It will be the first time in the inquiry that the White House is fully participating.
+The Democratic managers went first, then the defense team made its case.
+It was the first time in the inquiry that the White House has fully participated.
 The White House declined to participate in the Democratic-led House proceedings, which Trump considered a "sham."

-After opening arguments, senators will have 16 hours to ask questions in the chamber, followed by two hours of arguments each by the House impeachment managers and the president's lawyers.
+After opening arguments, senators had 16 hours to ask questions in the chamber, followed by two hours of arguments each by the House impeachment managers and the president's lawyers.

-Then comes the debate on whether to subpoena witnesses or introduce new documents.
+Then came the debate on whether to subpoena witnesses or introduce new documents.

 The Final Vote